 The bottom line is that a lot of academics that I see, and that was my personal situation too.
 They are at a point that is like often not their best in their lives.
 And they’re like, “I’m not sure that I’m even qualified to do anything else.”
 I’m stressed out financially.
 I am at a low point of my self-esteem.
 I think I’m not capable of like doing anything else beside the academia.
 And so it’s easy to get into the mindset of, “I will just say whatever comes and not even seriously, ask yourself the question, what is it that you wanna do?”
 It’s very, very important to ask this question.
 So I would encourage people, ask yourself, what is it that you wanna do and, and respect your own interests.

-What would you tell someone if they said, “how do I figure out what I’m supposed to do if I don’t know what I want to do?”
+To follow up on that question, what would you tell someone if they, how do I figure out what I’m supposed to do if I don’t know what I want to do?

 Dr. Dotan: So the two things helped me personally.
 When I was wrapping up my PhD, I knew I didn’t wanna stay in academia, but at the same time I bought into the hype, you know, some level of my subconscious bought into the hype that I could only be happy doing academic research.
 And one of the first steps for me that was very helpful was to just notice myself enjoying other kinds of things to that’s a good point to show myself.
 I mean, I knew it was false, but still it had this hold on me that I could only be happy doing this.
 I remember I came up with a plan for myself about how I’m gonna do this exploration into the quote-unquote, outside world.